 What is the ELTSP?
 The ELTSP is a performance based share plan under which offered shares will vest for no consideration subject to the satisfaction of performance conditions over a 3 year period or subject to Board discretion for other qualifying reasons.
 How does the ELTSP align the interests of shareholders and executives?
 The ELTSP links rewards for the executive KMP to the Company's strategy to grow shareholder value by increasing the Group's earnings per share.
-Vesting of shares only occurs if Orbital generates earnings per share of at least 5 cents per share.
+Vesting of shares only occurs if Orbital generates earnings per share of at least 1.28 cents per share.
 The higher the earnings per share result the higher the number of shares that will vest.
 How does the ELTSP support the retention of executives?
 An objective of offering shares under the ELTSP is to promote retention.
 At any one time, an executive KMP will have unvested rights.
 If an executive resigns they would forfeit the benefits of those unvested rewards.
 This provides a valuable incentive to stay with the Company so long as the shares are seen by the executive KMP as likely to vest at the end of the performance period.
+What are the principal terms of the issue made under the LTI in 2014?
+Grant date: 31 August 2013 (Managing Director grant date: 23 October 2013 being the date of the AGM at which his participation in the plan was approved by shareholders).
+Life: 3 years.
+Expiry date: 31 August 2016.
+Exercise Price: nil.
+Fair value per right: 19.5 cents (Managing Director: 17 cents).
+Market price of shares on grant date: 19.5 cents (Managing Director: 17 cents).
+Measure of performance is earnings per share for the year ended 30 June 2016.
+See Table 3 for the vesting schedule.
+Vested shares are held in trust by the trustee for a period of ten years, or until the cessation of employment.
+What are the performance conditions for the vesting of ELTSP shares?
+The performance conditions, which are based 100% on Earnings Per Share (EPS) (performance years 2014 and 2013), apply to determine the number of shares (if any) that vest to the Executives.
+See tables 3, 4 and 5, below for the vesting schedules for EPS tested and TSR tested LTI awards granted in prior years.
+How is the market price of the ELTSP determined?
+The fair value of the EPS related rights is equal to the market price of shares on the grant date.
+The fair value of the TSR related rights is calculated at the date of grant through utilisation of the assumptions underlying the Black-Scholes methodology to produce a Monte-Carlo simulation model and is allocated to each reporting period evenly over the period from grant date to vesting date.

-Variable remuneration - long-term incentives (LTI) (continued)
+Variable remuneration - long-term incentive (LTI) (continued)